DIMO-Network/devices-api-opensource/README.md

 # devices-api

-Api for managing devices on the DIMO platform.
+API & worker for managing devices on the DIMO platform.

+For an overview of the project, see the [DIMO technical documentation site.](https://docs.dimo.zone/docs/overview/intro)

 ## Table of contents